FD-/usb-toolbox/README.md

 The core concept of the program is that you open a USB device, which you can then manipulate.
 Before being able to open another device, close the previously opened device.

 ## Commands:
 The available commands can be separated into two groups: The first group doesn't require an opened device for operation, while the second group operates only on the currently open device.
-Most commands can be invoked using either a full-length descriptive command name or a short two-letter abbreviated form.
+Most commands can be invoked using either a full-length descriptive command name or a short abbreviated form.

 #### list / l
 Lists all available USB devices.
 This is essentially the same as the lsusb command, except it provides less information.